Top ten tips for remaining psychologically resilient

 Tip 7: Practise deep breathing.

-Deep breathing is one of the easiest relaxation techniques to master and one of the most effective in helping you remain calm and resilient.
-Slow, deep (diaphragmatic) breathing slows your heart rate, lowers blood pressure, and reduces muscle tension.
+Deep breathing is one of the easiest relaxation techniques to master, and it is also one of the most effective in helping you remain calm and resilient.
+Slow, deep (diaphragmatic) breathing slows down your heart rate, lowers blood pressure and reduces tension in the muscles.
 Try this simple method:

-• Try to expand your stomach as you breathe in and contract it as you breathe out.
+- Try and expand your stomach as you breathe in and contract your stomach as you breathe out.

 Tip 8: Reduce self-criticism.

-One habit many people have that affects their resilience is being overly critical of themselves.
-Self-criticism often occurs as a voice in our head (sometimes called an internal monologue), which is essential to our thoughts, feelings, and behaviour.
-Something usually linked to self-criticism is our tendency to be overly critical of others as well.
+One habit many people have which impacts their resilience is that they are too critical of themselves.
+Self-criticism often occurs as a voice in our head (sometimes called an internal monologue) which is critical of our thoughts, feelings, and behaviour.
+Something that is often linked to self-criticism is our tendency to be too critical of others as well.
 Being less critical of others and ourselves has been shown to boost resilience by reducing negative thoughts.

 Tip 9: Get organised.